1. Ada

 Q: Why does COVID cause dry mouth?

-Researchers believe that COVID-19 may affect the salivary glands, which are responsible for producing saliva.
-When the virus enters the cells of the salivary glands, it can decrease the production of saliva and lead to a dry mouth.
+A: Researchers believe that COVID-19 may affect the salivary glands responsible for producing saliva.
+When the virus enters the cells of the salivary glands, it can decrease saliva production and lead to a dry mouth.

 Q: What can you do about dry mouth from covid?

-COVID-19-related dry mouth typically resolves without intervention.
-However, certain measures can alleviate discomfort, including drinking plenty of water, reducing caffeine and alcohol consumption, avoiding smoking, using an alcohol-free mouthwash, and sucking on ice cubes or chewing sugar-free gum.
+A: COVID-19-related dry mouth typically resolves without intervention.
+However, specific measures can alleviate discomfort, including drinking plenty of water, reducing caffeine and alcohol consumption, avoiding smoking, using an alcohol-free mouthwash, and sucking on ice cubes or chewing sugar-free gum.